GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 --outputBucket=<output_storage_bucket> ..."
 ```

-In the above command, replace <i>output_storage_bucket</i> with the GCS storage bucket URI where you want to store the
+In the above command, replace <i>output_storage_bucket</i> with the URI of the Cloud Storage bucket where you want to store the
 de-identified ORC files.

-Input files with varying schema is supported by the de-identification pipeline.
-Currently, it can process only Primitive
+The de-identification pipeline supports input files with varying schemas.
+Currently, it can process only primitive
-data types available in ORC format when the results are stored in output GCS storage bucket.
+data types available in ORC format when the results are stored in an output Cloud Storage bucket.

-For sample data in ORC file format, refer [mock-data](.github/mock-data).
+For sample data in ORC file format, refer to [mock-data](.github/mock-data).

 ### Amazon S3 Scanner